otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/04-authentication.md

 # 04: Authentication

+## Overview

+As a developer, you ideally want to safeguard sensitive data from being accessed by unauthorised users.
+Only when a user has logged in or authenticated they will be able to access their data.
+However, authorisation goes beyond authentication.
+Users can have different roles and permissions, which gives them specific access.
+For example, an admin user can create, update and delete a resource, but a normal user can only read a resource.

 ## Session vs. Token

+There are two common ways to authenticate a user.
 View this video to learn more about how session and token authentication works - <https://www.youtube.com/watch?v=UBUNrFtufWo>

 ---